 Nurse Assistant or Patient Care Assistant

 Are you interested in a career in the health industry?
 Becoming a nurse assistant or a patient care assistant requires less than a year of formal training beyond high school and can lead to several career opportunities.
-Continue reading to learn about nurse assistant programs, topics they cover and the career outlook for nurse and patient care assistants.
+Keep reading to explore education and career options in this field.

 Nurse assistants and patient care assistants, also called nurse aides, work alongside physicians and nurses to provide basic health care.
 According to the U.S. Bureau of Labor Statistics (BLS), they deliver messages, serve meals, clean rooms, make beds, take a patient's pulse or blood pressure, give routine medications or take patients for treatments or tests (www.bls.gov).
 They may also dress, groom and bathe patients.